What type of coffee beans are best for making espresso?

 7. Kicking Horse Coffee

 Kicking Horse Coffee is up next, and they’re truly some really good coffee beans for espresso.
-This medium whole bean coffee is sourced from Africa, Indonesia, Central & South America from farmers and sustainable businesses who grow their beans in a socially and environmentally responsible way.
+This medium whole-bean coffee is sourced from Africa, Indonesia, and Central & South America from farmers and sustainable businesses who grow their beans in a socially and environmentally responsible way.
 This coffee has a bright flavor with hints of sweet fruit and cocoa.

 The smell is amazing, too, with hints of blackcurrant, milk chocolate, and a bit of brown sugar.
 Not only are these beans a great choice for espresso, but you can also use them in a French press, drip machine, or as a cold brew.
 This coffee is certified organic and free trade.
-The company is also dedicated to sustainability and helping the community of farmers that provide their beans.
+The company, just like Intelligentsia, is also dedicated to sustainability and helping the community of farmers who provide their beans.

 8. Cafe Don Pablo Gourmet Coffee